abdrahmansoltan/Learning-Notes/JavaScript/03-DOM.md

   el.onblur = checkUsername; // the parentheses are omitted
   ```

-#### DOM LEVEL EVENT LISTENERS
+#### DOM LEVEL EVENT LISTENERS (addEventListener) ✅

-- They can deal with more than one function at a time, but they are not supported in older browsers.
+- They **can deal with more than one function at a time**, but they are not supported in older browsers.
+- Also, here we can use `removeEventListener` to remove a handler. unlike the other 2 methods

 - syntax: